nalbert9/Image-Captioning/README.md

-# Image-Captioning
+# Image Captioning
-Computer Vision
+Computer Vision Project
 ## Project Overview
 This project was created as part of a submission for Computer Vision, Nanodegree  via [Udacity](https://eu.udacity.com/course/computer-vision-nanodegree--nd891).
-For this project I have to design a CNN-RNN  architecture for automatically generating image captions using [COCO Dataset](http://cocodataset.org/).
+For this project I have to design a **CNN-RNN Architecture** for automatically generating image captions using [COCO Dataset](http://cocodataset.org/).

 ## Project Structure
 The project is structured as a series of Jupyter notebooks that are designed to be completed in sequential order: